D1ang/EL1TE/README.md

 ### Skeleton
 By using figma the following wireframes were created:

 [EL1TE wireframe](https://github.com/D1ang/EL1TE/blob/master/mockups/wireframe.pdf)

 [Responsive phone wireframe](https://github.com/D1ang/EL1TE/blob/master/mockups/responsive.pdf)

 ### Surface
 The colours blue and orange were used to create as high energy "sport" like feel.
-After a short Google search for the most used Google Fonto n sport site's.
-Oswald was shocen on it's popularity in demand on sport sites.
+After a short Google search for the most used Google Fonts on sport sites, Oswald was chosen on it's popularity and demand on excisting sport sites.
-The buttons are styled as blocks to be in comform wioth the header block and to keep the style in check with the blue call to action block. and to give it a more business typed feel.
+The buttons are styled as blocks to be in comform with the header block and to keep the style in check with the blue call to action block.

 ## Technologies
-1. HTML5            To create a basic site
+1. HTML *To create a basic site*
-2. CSS              To create a nice style and stand out
+2. CSS *To create a nice style and to stand-out*
-3. Bootstrap        To improve responsiveness
+3. Bootstrap *To improve responsiveness*
-4. Figma            I used figma to wireframe the design of the pages.
+4. Figma *To create a wireframe*

 ## Features
 This site uses a parallax scrolling effect in CSS to create a subtle element of depth that results in a distinctive and memorable website.
-The navbar collapsed on smaller screen sizes to be usefull one phones.
+The navbar collapsed on smaller screen sizes to be usefull on phones and will be available on every page.
-On larger screens a "call to action" bluebox wil appear so user can contact more quickly without scrolling trough the page.
+On larger screens a "call to action" bluebox wil appear so user can contact more quickly without scrolling trough the page. by using Smooth Scrolling a scroll effect has been added as the site felt a bit slugish.

 Navbar:
 Home: